 Pancreatitis is one of the most baffling diseases veterinarians see in cats.
 The signs of pancreatitis can be difficult to spot.
-Loss of appetite, lethargy, dehydration, weight loss, vomiting, abdominal pain and diarrhea can be symptoms of pancreatitis — and of many other illnesses.
-And some cats won't present with any of thse symptoms: My own family cat, Varmie, had none of the typical signs of pancreatitis except for loss of appetite.
+Loss of appetite, lethargy, dehydration, weight loss, vomiting, abdominal pain and diarrhea can be signs of pancreatitis — and of many other illnesses.
+And some cats won't present with any of these signs: My own family cat, Varmie, had none of the typical signs of pancreatitis except for loss of appetite.
 Varmie’s case is a good example of why you should take your pet to the vet if you notice any changes in appetite, thirst, activity or elimination.

 Another reason pancreatitis is such a puzzle is because we usually don’t know what causes it.
-In 90 percent of the cases we see, we don’t know why the pancreas has become inflamed.
-In cats, pancreatitis isn’t associated with obesity, high-fat foods, steroids or other drugs, as it is in dogs, but it can be linked with liver and/or inflammatory bowel disease.
+In most of the cases we see, we don’t know why the pancreas has become inflamed.
+In cats, pancreatitis doesn't seem to be associated with obesity or high-fat foods, as it is in dogs, but it can be linked with liver and/or inflammatory bowel disease.
 In addition, cats as young as 5 weeks and as old as 20 years can develop pancreatitis.

 As with any feline health problem, diagnosis begins with a medical history and a physical exam.
 Common signs we may see on examination of a cat who turns out to have pancreatitis are dehydration, low body temperature (or sometimes a fever) and icterus, a yellowish discoloration of the gums, whites of the eyes and ear tissue.
 We may also feel a mass in the abdomen, or note that the abdomen is painful when palpated.